mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/03-Row-Manipulations.md

 We have already set up a method to retrieve the collection of rows.
 We can also append a new row at the end (see the add_row() method in Chapter 1).
 Now we want to be able to retrieve a single row.
-Here is the code to retrieve the contents of a particular row:
+Following is the code to retrieve the contents of a particular row:

     # We will omit this context declaration for the remainder of the chapter
     context "row manipulations" do